Resources for Parent Support & Education – Burnaby/Lower Mainland

 Citizens for Accessible Neighbourhoods: (CAN) is a non-profit organization based in Vancouver, British Columbia.
 CAN works to support full inclusion within communities through education, promotion, and advocacy.
 Some nice links to recreation resources.

 Disability Alliance BC: (formerly the BC Coalition of People with Disabilities) The Alliance is very active in current disability issues as well as hosting a comprehensive on-line library of resources, historical information on disability in British Columbia.
-The Alliance has a particularly good resource base on BC Disability Benefits (PWD) including comprehensive guides on the supplements available and the Registered Disability Savings Plan (RDSP).
+The Alliance has a particularly good resource base on BC Disability Benefits (PWD) including comprehensive guides on the supplements available.
+As well they have information and resources to help with applying for the Disability Tax Credit(DTC) and the Registered Disability Savings Plan (RDSP).

 Down Syndrome Research Foundation: The Foundation hosts educational opportunities in North Burnaby for families, children and adults.
 There are some free on-line video presentations of previous workshops.
 Please visit the website for more program and registration information.